APPLE PAY | CREDIT UNION OF DENVER

 WHAT SHOULD I DO IF I HAVE AN ISSUE ADDING A CREDIT OR DEBIT CARD TO APPLE PAY?

-C∙U∙D is ready to help you with issues when adding credit or debit cards to your iPhone 6 and iPhone
+C∙U∙D is ready to help you with issues when adding credit or debit cards to your iPhone 6 and above and iPhone

 6 Plus.
 You can contact C∙U∙D or AppleCare, who will help you resolve your issue.
 Before you call, be prepared to answer a few questions.